Oyelowo/coding_practice/docker-udemy/commands.md

 # Mapping ports
 Port redirection 8080:8080 = from source e.g in browswer(can be anything) : to port in the container (which is also being used in the web server).
 This is specified at run time
   `docker run -p 8080:8080 oyelowo/node-app `

+# Copying files from local directory to container directory
+The ./ is relative to the build context i.e in(`docker build .`)
+`COPY <Current working directory> <image directory>` `COPY ./ ./`

+# Docker Run with PORT mapping for incoming requests
+When request is being made to e.g `localhost:8080`, it is not automatically forwarded to the container.
+We can use port mapping to forward the incoming request coming from the browser to the container.
+E.g below we map 8080 to 8080.
+The latter could also be something else e.g 8080 to 5000.
+This is only for incoming requests.
+Docker can already make requests to the outside world.
+The port mapping is a runtime constraint.
+So, it only happens when we run/start a container

+`docker run -p <route incoming requests to this port on local host to>:<the port inside the container> <image id>`

+`docker run -p 8080:8080 <image id>`